Chanda-Abdul/wordOccurrences/README.md

 # wordOccurrences
-Given a string of text,
+Given a string of text
 - [x] write a program that prints a list of unique words contained in the string
 - [x] along with the number of occurrences of each word in the string.
-- [ ] The list should be sorted in descending order by frequency,
+- [x] The list should be sorted in descending order by frequency,
 - [x] and ascending order alphabetically when multiple words occur with the same frequency.

 For example, given the input